victebrito/dhcp-ip-manager/README.md

 The default log location is set to /var/log/messages-*

 Requirements:
--Unix like server (tested on Ubuntu and CentOS) -ip.csv file
+-Unix server (tested on Ubuntu and CentOS)
+-ip.csv file
 -messages-* log file (it opens all the messages* files in the log folder)